Need for Speed: Most Wanted (2012 video game): Post-release

 Joystiq gave it a 4/5, stating "Need for Speed: Most Wanted is the next Burnout game fans have clamoring for – it may not say so on the box, but everything about it screams Burnout.
 The feel of the cars, the physics and the eclectic mix of multiplayer modes are all undeniably Criterion qualities, the things old fans love and the properties that convert new fans with every studio release."

 The game was criticised for some negative issues, such as the single-player.
 GamesRadar, who gave it an 8/10, stated "If you're not big on multiplayer, there's little reason to pick up Most Wanted over, say, heading to the bargain bin for a copy of Burnout Paradise.
 If you're willing to invest a few hours to learning the game's quirks, however, and are at all interested in racing against your friends online, this suddenly becomes one of the most recommendable arcade racers to come along in the past few years."
 Destructoid, who gave the game an 8.5/10, stated "There are some scrapes with single-player and a lack of polish here and there, but the multiplayer delivers in such a big way that all of this hardly matters.
 Need for Speed Most Wanted is that big, crazy, crash-y open-world racer you've been asking for."

 The PlayStation Vita version was praised for how close it is to the console versions.
 GamesRadar stated "Most Wanted on PS Vita uses the same city layout and element placement as the 'big' console versions.
 Obviously there have to be some graphical concessions to make the game run on the Vita."

 The Wii U version was praised for its high-end PC textures and improved night-time lighting.
 Eurogamer stated "Many ports have failed to impress in the transition to Wii U, but Criterion's tech credentials are second to none and there's a strong argument that Most Wanted U is the best-looking version yet."

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Most Wanted with "Racing Game of the Year", along with receiving a nomination for "Outstanding Achievement in Visual Engineering".